shionguha/rscripts/README.md

 **LMM_Examples.R**: A simple implementation of a linear mixed model.
 These types of models are also known as Hierarchical Linear Models or Random Effects Models.

 **kmeans.R**: A script which takes example data from kmeans-data and then runs the kmeans algorithm on it.
 Easy and fast - can be modified for any simple dataset's purpose.

+**structuralequation-examplemodels.R**: A script which fits a standard structural equation model on sample data (provided within the script)